 Trade Idea: 2010-11-10 8:13

-You know what gives me a sugar rush like a Reese’s peanut butter cup?
+Do you know what gives me a sugar rush like Reese’s peanut butter cup?
 A sweet-looking Fib play on one of my oh-so favorite com-doll pairs!

 As for my stop loss, I placed it just above the psychological handle at .7505 after I noticed that on average, NZD/USD moves by 100 pips.
 Taking into consideration a little extra volatility, I set it 120 pips below my entry price to give my trade a little extra room.